dtr-org/unit-e/README.md

 understood, fair and flexible - we're planning to use the testnet in order to figure out important aspects such as the level of stake required to keep the system secured and how should influence the emission rate.
+* Until a good enough understanding of the previously mentioned areas is reached, given the lack of objective criteria to pick one solution above the others, the simplest ones will be chosen by default.
 * We're opening our code repository to the blockchain and open-source community.
 We aspire to develop a community of active participants.